 The Allegheny Plateau Division holds 12 meetings each year, usually on the third Sunday of the month (in June, second Sunday, to avoid Fathers Day), often at the home of a member.
 The usual meeting includes an operating session or other activity, a Bring and Brag

 contest exposition contest, and a business meeting.
 The meetings in summer months are often held in conjunction with special events, a pattern which is likely to continue in future years.
 Persons who are not members are welcome to participate as guests, although that welcome does not extend to holding elected office or voting on business matters.
 December is reserved for the division awards banquet.
 In recent years it has been held on a Saturday early in December.
 The date of the banquet depends strongly on the availability of a hall.
 In 2015 through 2018, rather than a banquet, the division held an awards breakfast due to the division's participation in Brookville's Victorian Christmas celebration.

 The Allegheny Plateau Division publishes a monthly newsletter, the

 Keystone Corridor.
 The newsletter subscription fee supports the newsletter and this web site.
 See Keystone Corridor page for rates.
 Subscribers are encouraged to receive their newsletter as an e-mailed PDF file.
 However, as we have a few members who do not have internet access, a black and white printed copy can be mailed.
 See the newsletter page for more detail.

 What are these and things?

-or beside an item on this or other pages indicates that item is new or revised .
+or on this or other pages indicates that an item is new or revised or points to something new or revised.